BoeJaker/Docker-MediaServer/README.md

 ### Accessing services on the stack

-Now type the following to see the services and their port numbers
+Now type the following to see the services and their port numbers:

     docker stats